jhogan/core/STYLE.md

 ### Justification
 It's normal for bugs and and code optizitions of varying severity to be noted and accumulated in source code.
-Having standard, well defined comment tags helps categorize the severity issues.
+Having standard, well defined comment tags helps categorize the severity of the issues.

 The 4 bytes of random hex is intended to be a unique identifier for the comment.
 The identifier can be used in other comments to reference the